 If “yes, in part” please explain, if possible, please indicate if there are any agreements or arrangements on conducting such hearings

+Agreed in informals.

 Is bank secrecy a ground for refusal of a mutual legal assistance request under your domestic legal framework (art.
 18, para.
 8)?